dcSpark/cddl-codegen/README.md

 * `--lib-name` - Specify the rust crate name for the output library.
 The wasm crate will have `-wasm` appended.
 * `--to-from-bytes-methods` - Generates `to_cbor_bytes()` / `from_cbor_bytes()` methods on all WASM objects.
 The rust code doesn't need this as you can directly use the `Serialize`/`Deserialize` traits on them.
 * `--wasm` - Whether to output a wasm crate.
 On by default.
-* `--preserve-encdoings` - Preserves CBOR encoding upon deserialization e.g. definite vs indefinite, map ordering.
+* `--preserve-encodings` - Preserves CBOR encoding upon deserialization e.g. definite vs indefinite, map ordering.
 For each module this will also create a `cbor_encodings.rs` file to potentially store any structs for storing these encodings.
 This option is useful if you need to preserve the deserialized format for round-tripping (e.g. hashes) or if you want to modify the format to conincide with a specific tool for hashing.
 * `--canonical-form` - Used primarily with `--preserve-encodings` to provide a way to override the specific deserialization format and to instead output canonical CBOR.
 This will have `Serialize`'s trait have an extra `to_canonical_cbor_bytes()` method.
 Likewise the wasm wrappers (with `--to-from-bytes-methods`) will contain one too.
 * `--json-serde-derives` - Derives serde::Serialize/serde::Deserialize for types to allow to/from JSON
 * `--json-schema-export` - Tags types with sonSchema derives and generates a crate (in wasm/json-gen) to export them.
 This requires `--json-serde-derives`.